rsmyst/FastType/README.md

 # FastType

 FastType is a web-based typing game designed to help users improve their typing speed and accuracy.
 The game presents a series of words that the user must type as quickly and accurately as possible within a set time limit.
 At the end of each game, the user's words per minute (WPM) score is calculated and displayed.
-The game also features a leaderboard to track high scores.

 ![image](https://github.com/user-attachments/assets/fe2b5933-d332-4bd8-bfbf-c5b9f6ce9980)